 Note that very few prosthodontists are registered as in-network insurance providers.
-Insurance fee schedules determine reimbursement levels and can thus directly influence “chair time”, the choice of materials and the quality of dental laboratories used.
-Many prosthodontists want to provide the time and materials necessary to meet their own high quality expectations and thus refrain from becoming in-network providers.
+Insurance fee schedules determine reimbursement levels and can directly influence “chair time”, the choice of materials and the quality of dental laboratories used.
+Many prosthodontists want to provide the time and materials necessary to meet their own high-quality expectations and thus refrain from becoming in-network providers.

 A cheaper alternative is not necessarily a better deal.
-The true price to value relationship of prosthetic work ultimately depends on customer’s satisfaction in terms of esthetic appeal and long-term function.
+The true price to value relationship of prosthetic work ultimately depends on customer’s satisfaction in terms of aesthetic appeal and long-term function.

 What type of patient visits a prosthodontist?

-- Has informed herself about working with a prosthodontist to achieve high quality esthetic / restorative outcomes (as you are doing now!).
+Has informed themselves about working with a prosthodontist to achieve high quality esthetic/restorative outcomes (as you are doing now!).

 Has had significant issues with prior esthetic/restorative work and seeks repair or replacement.

 Understands that their insurance plan (PPO) offers limited or no coverage beyond the annual limit, and is willing to look outside their insurance network.